-So you might be asking yourself the question, what do I care?
-After all, I’m usually busy harping on about animal welfare and environmentalism, not whether farmers have enough money for their retirement plans.
+Regular readers will know that I’m usually harping on about animal welfare and environmentalism, not whether farmers have enough money for their retirement plans.
 However, if farmers are constantly and relentlessly squeezed on price, the first thing to fall in all of this is ultimately going to be the welfare of cows.

 If farmer Giles can’t pay the mortgage on his house this year, is he likely to be paying for all of the necessary upkeep on his animals?
-Is he going to be open to implementing higher cost, higher welfare practices – like converting to organic systems – or is he going to be trying to save money and cut corners in every possible way?
+Is he going to be open to implementing higher cost, higher welfare practices – like converting to organic systems – or is he going to be trying to save money and cut costs – and corners – in every possible way?

 If you like my Facebook page, you’ll often see me sharing news stories and campaign updates from Compassion in World Farming.
 They are an amazing charity whose main aim is to reduce the suffering of animals worldwide by bringing an end to cruel, intensive, factory farming practices; practices like raising vast numbers of miserable, stressed animals in windowless sheds.